 The Authority has obtained financing through the New Jersey Environmental Infrastructure Trust (the "Trust") to finance the Boonton Avenue Improvement Project.
 The proceeds of the loans are held by the Trust until the Authority submits applications for reimbursement of allowable costs.
-The activity in this account for fiscal year 2016 is as follows:
+The activity in this account for fiscal year 2017 is as follows:

 Balance Cash Balance

 Nov.
-1, 2015 Received Oct.
-31, 2016
+1, 2016 Received Oct.
+31, 2017

-\$785,054 \$719,049 \$66,005
+\$66,005 \$66,005 \$0

-These funds will be disbursed to the Authority under the terms of its loan agreements with the New Jersey Environmental Infrastructure Trust.
+These funds have been disbursed to the Authority under the terms of its loan agreements with the New Jersey Environmental Infrastructure Trust.